Roy-Levy/MUPPET-CFA/README.md

 # MUPPET-CFA
 Tools to conduct MUPPET CFA as in Levy (2023)

-Setting this up as a repo on GitHub first, then connecting with RStudio, following https://happygitwithr.com/new-github-first.html
+Setting this up as a repo on GitHub when already have code, following https://happygitwithr.com/existing-github-first.html